ScottColson/CCLLCBusinessTransactionFramework/docs/README.md

 - Fee Collection - Business processes often involve establishing fees and collecting payment from customers.
 This framework provides the required scaffolding to manage fees, apply fees to transactions, and collect fee payment.

 - Validating Requirements - The completion of a business process often involves ensuring a set of requirements have been met.
 In some cases requirements may be waived.
-This framework provides a validation engine that varifies defined requirements, documents any resulting deficiencies, and when needed supports role based waiving of specific requirements.
+This framework provides a validation engine that verifies defined requirements, documents any resulting deficiencies, and when needed supports role based waiving of specific requirements.

 - Extensibility - We don't know what we don't know at the start of a project.
 Therefore the framework needs to be extensible allowing the addition of new types of process steps that solve the currently unknown problem.